alphagov/search-api/README.md

     bundle exec rake search:create_index[<index_name>]

-To create an empty index for all rummager indices:
+To create an empty index for all Search API indices:

     SEARCH_INDEX=all bundle exec rake search:create_all_indices